jones58/typespotting/README.md

 - I initially wanted to use Helvetica for this game, partly due to its ubiquity, but then I remembered [a video](https://www.youtube.com/watch?v=Zu91meda2I8) I watched a few years ago about Cooper Black and it seemed like a better choice because it's about forty years older than Helvetica and the video already includes a ton of examples of the font in street signs.
 This would save me time in searching for photos for the game, giving me more time to build and debug.
 - I decided it would make sense if the game increased in difficulty, going from album covers/book covers with just cooper black to street scenes and more complicated graphics.
 - I gathered a folder of images, categorising them loosely under three difficulties - level 1, 2 and 3.
   - Whilst I initially wanted to get most of the images from the video linked above, I realised that one of my favourite sites, [Fonts In Use](https://fontsinuse.com/) would be a better and more eclectic source.
   - Surfing Fonts in Use and the wider web,  I saved the links to where I found the images at the bottom of this doc under "sources".
   - Side note: I really enjoyed looking for the Cooper Black album covers because albums are where my love of design originally came from.
+  - I crowd-sourced images from friends and family of Cooper Black in the streets and took some of my own too.
+I also went on Google Street View to find some images but everything was a bit too blurry, and I wanted to avoid my game looking like a Captcha.
 - I came across [this video](https://www.youtube.com/watch?v=zf988tNfMx4) while looking for images and really liked the bold colours they use - I thought it would be cool to use them as the background and font colour on my site.
   - I used an app called Sip to save the colour codes, ignoring color pairs that didn't contrast too much (because that would give unreadable type) and limiting myself to 10 combinations:
     - #251B71 and #4296D2